• Skip to primary navigation

 Making It Ahead and Freezing It

-If that’s not possible, place your container in a bowl of warm water, until the outside of the chili defrosts and you can remove it from the container.
-Place the chili in a pot with ¼ cup water, and cook over low heat until it reaches a simmer.
-Let simmer for 5 minutes, and then serve.
+• Quick Thaw Method: If you’re short on time, place the container in a bowl of warm water until the edges have softened enough to remove the chili.
+Transfer it to a pot with ¼ cup of water, then cook over low heat until it reaches a simmer.
+Let it simmer for 5 minutes, stirring occasionally, and serve.

 More Weeknight Dinner Recipes